thingsneverchange/svelte-scrollable-arrow/README.md

   </a>
 </div>

 Svelte Scrollable Arrow effortlessly creates sleek arrows for horizontal navigation for contents that require responsiveness.
-It aims to keep every element as it is while wrapping the container, and making it scrollable with arrows or natively.
+It aims to keep every element as it is while wrapping the container, and making it scrollable with built-in arrows, touch events, keyboards, or gestures.

 ## Compatibility
 It works gracefully on any device such as a mobile, table or desktop.
 It listens to the keyboard event, touch event, and scroll event as this component basically utilizes the [built-in scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event).